-A panel of private and public sector experts will support Treasury in the establishment of the new independent infrastructure body and guide the shaping of advice on key issues.
+A panel of private and public sector experts will support Treasury in the establishment of the New Zealand Infrastructure Commission - Te Waihanga and guide the shaping of advice on key issues.
 All the panel members have considerable standing and expertise in the infrastructure sector.

 Chair, Crown Infrastructure Partners

 Simon has extensive commercial experience including Governance in public entities, companies and charities.

 He formed ABN AMRO New Zealand as a green-fields operation in 1988, leading it to become one of the country’s foremost registered banks.
 He resigned as Chief Executive in September 2009 (21 years).